top of page

 If the athlete is powerful, there likely will be more driving beyond the 10-meter zone.
 Since the hips should be rising, with the body elevating and becoming more upright, some may refer to this as "driving from a taller position", and some may add "body continues to unfold".
 I'm obviously estimating here, but let's say around step 13-15 there may be the beginnings of a torso and pelvic repositioning toward a more upright position to better continue toward max velocity.
 In my mind, skillful starting and initial acceleration leads to a more seamless pelvic repositioning.
 "Foot dragging" after block clearance, in my way of thinking also repositions the pelvis to an extent, but in my opinion, this is done prematurely and fails to maximize the development of and use of momentum.
 See my "Max Velocity" blog for details of the "pelvic repositioning".

 As the athlete is progressively more upright and moving toward max velocity, the effort for each stride is now more on delivering the feet downward toward the track before the foot actually is on the track, similar to how effort is put into directing a hammer down at a nail.
 This is demonstrated by Jonas Dodoo at the 27 minute 40 second mark of this video.
 Mind you that this is accomplished with good timing and rhythm as the strides come through very fast, and the feet are on the ground a very short period of time for each stride.
-Again, this works best when projection and rising of the body has been done well prior to this.
+Again, this works best when projection and rising of the body has been done well prior to this, and this is the latter part of the "Other Transitions" described above, ie, "short ground contact, reactive, minimum rotations".

 Landing Position of the Feet